 6) Give yourself a break.

-You may experience fluctuations in the intensity of your grief for some time.
+It is common to experience fluctuations in the intensity of your grief for some time.
 For example, you may think that you are coping fairly well when an empty dog bowl or cat toy creates a rush of grief.
 This is normal — and you shouldn’t expect otherwise.
 Remember, what you are feeling is completely normal.
 One popular theory to explain how our emotions shift is The Five Stages of Grief.
-Being aware of these emotional shifts can help you understand that what you are feeling is completely normal.
+Being aware of these emotional shifts can help you accept that what you are feeling is completely normal.
 To learn more about the Five Stages of Grief click here.

 You may never forget your furry friend, but over time you will be able to think about him or her without the deep anguish that comes with a recent loss.
 While everyone has a different approach to healing, there are some things you can do to help heal the pain of losing a pet.

-- Reach out: Turning to a family member, friend, clergy, or support group may give you an outlet for expressing your feelings.
+Turning to a family member, friend, clergy, or support group may give you an outlet for expressing your feelings.
 Sometimes just sharing your feelings with others who understand can help.
 If you want to reach out but aren’t sure where to turn, pet loss hotlines can help.
-Do not hesitate to contact a professional if your grief over the loss of a pet is overwhelming you.
-Your veterinarian may also be able to provide a list of possible places to turn for help.
+Do not hesitate to contact a professional if your grief over the loss of a pet if you are overwhelmed.
+Your veterinarian may be able to provide a list of possible places to turn for help.